adastraz/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-A block takes up only the space that it needs, while inline display takes up the whole line.
+A block takes up only the space that it needs /is given, while inline display takes up the whole line.
 Some examples of block displays are images, and spans.
 Inline blocks include paragraphs, and headers.
+You can put two blocks on the same line, but two inline displays cannot go on the same line with display:inline.
+This also means that inline elements cannot have a height as they take up the whole line, and that's it.

 3. What are the 4 areas of the box model?

-Margin, border, padding, content
+Margin, border, padding, content from outter to inner.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?